PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/scene-compiler-general-settings.rst

 * **Generate Code**: un-check it if you don't want the compiler to compile the file.
 In the `Using a prefab as a black box <prefab-black-box.html>`_ section there is an example that uses a scene file without code generation.

 * **Output Language**: you can select if the scene is compiled into JavaScript or TypeScript.
 In case you select TypeScript, you need to compile yourself the TypeScript generated files, with the TypeScript compiler (``tsc``).

+* **Fields In Constructor (JS)**: enable this for generating the initialization of the attributes in the class constructor.
+By default it is false and the fields are initialized in the class declaration.
+This parameter is used only when the output language is JavaScript.

 * **Export Class (ES Module)**: includes the ``export default`` class modifiers.